We'll send you updates from the blog and monthly release notes.

 This could imply that either they achieved their goal easily and had no problem in using the interface or navigating through the website.
 On the other hand, the dark blue cluster represents the users that performed multiple actions and took much more time navigating the website or the app.

 It is very important to note that this interpretation can change completely, based on the data at hand.
 There is no thumb rule on interpreting the clusters.

 It often requires deep technical as well as subject matter expertise to get the context and the interpretation of the clusters right.

 An alternative approach to modeling clickstream data as transition probabilities is to represent them as sequential patterns.
-We can then mine them to determine trends that occur the least number of times a given user’s clickstream data.
+We can then mine them to determine trends that occur the least number of times in a given user’s clickstream data.

 The SPADE algorithm can be used to explore, understand and even predict a given customer’s navigation patterns through our website or application.
 This algorithm takes the following approach: